tpycrystal/Covid19-tweets-Sentimental-Analysis/README.md

 * **barplot the amount of positive, negative, and neural tweets**
 From July to August in 2020 there are more positive tweets with 70049 tweets compare to the others:  62520 Neural tweets, and 46539 Negative tweets.
 * **Daily Tweets Sentimental Analysis**
-There is a similar trend among three types of tweets.
+Using plotly to plot, shows label, date, and counts of each type of tweets.
 ### Conclusion
+There is a similar trend among three types of tweets.
 Most of the time there are more positive tweets, I did notice during 08/14 to 08/16 the amount of neural tweets exceed positive.